ripenedcat/msa-machinelearning/Azure & Cloud Fundamentals/README.md

 It is not recommended to configure the CDN interface, but if your website server is located in a remote place, such as China, it is best to configure the local CDN to increase the speed of world access, such as Alibaba Cloud.
 Other settings basically do not need to be changed, so I won't repeat them one by one here.

+#### 3.2.4 Benifits after implementing WP Super Cache
+WP Super Cache generates static HTML files for my WordPress site.
+When a visitor visits a certain page of the website, the server can directly display the pre-cached HTML page to him, without the need to spend time and effort to run PHP to generate the HTML file instantly, which not only speeds up the page access speed, but also reduces the server CPU usage.

+The acceleration of page access speed not only helps to improve the user experience, but also helps to improve the SEO ranking of the website.

 ### 3.3 Analytics plugin

 #### 3.3.1 Introduction to MonsterInsight